- 21

 |---|---|

-| Open Source — No License Fees | Both the ERP database and Data Warehouse can run on PostgreSQL — no duplicate licensing costs, saving budget |
+| Open Source — No Licensing Fees | Both the ERP database and Data Warehouse can run on PostgreSQL — no redundant license fees, saving budget |

-| Open Data Format | PostgreSQL data can be easily exported — no vendor lock-in, aligned with government Open Data policies |
+| Open Data Format | Data in PostgreSQL is easily exportable, with no vendor lock-in, aligned with government Open Data policies |

-| SQL Standard | Uses standard SQL, compatible with all ETL and BI tools — Superset, Metabase, Power BI, and more |
+| SQL Standard | Uses standard SQL, compatible with all ETL and BI tools, whether Superset, Metabase, or Power BI |

-| Logical Replication | Stream data in real-time from ERP to the Data Warehouse without impacting ERP performance for daily users |
+| Logical Replication | Replicate data in real-time from ERP to Data Warehouse without impacting ERP system performance for active users |

-| Complete Data Structure | Budget, procurement, inventory, accounting, and HR modules have clear relationships — ready to serve as Data Warehouse sources |
+| Complete Data Structure Across All Modules | Budget, procurement, inventory, accounting, and HR data have clear relationships, ready to serve as Data Sources for the Data Warehouse |

 - Saeree ERP Team